 Keri is a registered yoga teacher through the yoga alliance.
 She is certified in Alignment Yoga and her approach is based in trauma sensitive principles.
 Keri teaches at NVW to bridge the gap between mind, body, and emotions.
 She works with all groups on affect regulation skills, stress reduction, mindfulness meditation and somatic awareness.
 Keri integrates the teachings of Heart Math and Brainspotting into her work.
 She helps integrate all forms of somatic work into the NVW model.

 Diesel came to New Vision Wilderness in October 2016 at about 3 years old.
-He is a lover and can’t stand to be away from his pack (The Girls Group in Wisconsin).
-He also likes to push the boundaries often and needs assertive communication and consistency, which are great teaching lessons for our clients.
+He is a lover and can’t stand to be away from his pack.
+He also likes to push the boundaries often and needs assertive communication and consistency, which are great teaching lessons for our students.
 His favorite activities include swimming, playing fetch, and observing the squirrels.
 He is a big boy weighing close to 80 pounds, but that doesn’t stop him from trying to be a lap dog.
 Diesel really seems to love his job and knows that he is serving a purpose.

 Ashley received her BA in Art Education from San Francisco State University, and earned her Masters in Arts of Marriage Family Therapy from Notre Dame de Namur in California.
 During her graduate education, Ashley worked at StarVista Insights, a nonprofit substance abuse program that provides mental health services to adolescents.
 Additionally, she worked with The Art of Yoga Project, which works to rehabilitate adolescent girls in the CA juvenile justice system through providing art therapy and yoga classes.
 Ashley is excited to start this new chapter of her life in Oregon, and bring her experience to the New Vision Wilderness team!
 In her free time, Ashley enjoys communicating through movie quotes.